 Generally, burn injuries fall into three categories that are classified by the extent of damage to the layers of the skin:

 There are also multiple sources of burn injuries:

-A burn injury affects not only the skin, but also the nerves, blood vessels, muscles, and even bones.
+A burn injury affects the skin, nerves, blood vessels, muscles, and even bones.
 A burn is not just some visible damage to the skin, as other consequences and effects of burn injuries can include:

-You can get compensated for the damages and losses you have endured as a result of your burn injury.
-Let our Kansas City burn injury attorney investigate your case and help you prove that another party’s negligence, recklessness, or carelessness caused you irreparable or severe harm.
+You can get compensated for the damages and losses you have endured due to your burn injury.
+Let our Kansas City burn injury attorney investigate your case and help you prove that another party’s negligence, recklessness, or carelessness caused irreparable or severe harm.